 Helpful items for a week or more of off-grid BLM Camping:

-For us, we’re happy to camp out in public land, and our boys are happy out there for a couple days at a time, but more than 2 or 3 days, and they’d like to find friends to play with, go into a local library, or jump into the junior ranger activities at a National Park.
+For our lifestyle, we’re happy to camp on public land, and our boys are happy out there for a couple of days at a time.
+But, after more than 2 or 3 days, our boys would prefer to spend a day with friends, go to a local library, or have some fun with the Junior Ranger activities at a National Park.

-This means that we’ll use restrooms while we’re in town to preserve space in our tanks or pick up a couple of groceries here or there as needed.
+This means that we’ll use restrooms while we’re in town to preserve space in our tanks, and we can pick up a couple of needed grocery items or run any necessary errands.

-We have friends who find a spot on BLM land to stay for a couple of weeks at a time, take enough groceries for 14 days, and don’t leave that spot for any reason other than a hike or two.
+We have met people who find a spot on BLM land to stay for a couple of weeks at a time, and they take enough groceries for 14 days so that they don’t need to leave that spot for any reason other than a hike or two.

-Solar Panels & Batteries for Boondocking on BLM Lands
+Solar Panels & Batteries for Boondocking on BLM Land

-This is so much that could be said about solar panels and batteries if you’re ready to go off-grid and be self-sustained on BLM lands.
-Generators work well and are fairly reliable, but maybe you’re going into the desert for some peace and quiet, not getting off-grid to listen to the rumble of your generator.
+There is so much that could be said about solar panels and batteries if you want to go off-grid with your RV to be self-sustained on BLM land.
+Generators work well and are fairly reliable.
+But, maybe you’re going into the desert for some peace and quiet, not to get off-grid and listen to the rumble of a generator.

-We had no idea where to start when friends offered to help us install solar panels and lithium batteries on our RV: How much do we need?
+We had no idea what was involved with solar when friends offered to help us install a few solar panels and lithium batteries on our RV: How much do we need?
 What’s the best kind?
 What type of batteries would be best for us?
 Where is the best location for the equipment?

 If you’re unsure where to start, here’s A Novice’s Guide To Solar Panels for an RV.